MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/content-delivery-networks.md

 4. If the data isn't cached at the CDN, the CDN node requests the data from Office 365 and then cache's the data for a period of time after your client downloads the data.

 The CDNs pull the files and images from the nearest Office 365 datacenter and in turn, your client pulls the files and images from the nearest CDN.
 When users are accessing a cloud service, like reading email in Outlook Web App, the user's browser attempts to retrieve the files and images from the Office 365 datacenter.
 Instead of spending the time and bandwidth delivering the files, Office 365 redirects the browser to the CDN.
 The CDN figures out the closest datacenter to the user's browser and, using redirection, downloads the generic images from there.
 Using this CDN redirection is quick, and it saves users a lot of download time.

+## How do CDNs make services work faster?

+Downloading common things like icons over and over again can take up network bandwidth that can be better used for downloading important personal content, like email or documents.
+Because Office 365 uses an architecture that includes CDNs, the icons, scripts, and other generic content can be downloaded from servers closer to client computers, making the downloads faster.
+This means faster access to your personal content, which is securely stored in Office 365 datacenters.

+## How should I set up my network so that CDNs work best with Office 365?

+If you're planning [Network connectivity to Office 365](network-connectivity.md), it's helpful to understand how CDNs work in general, and how CDN network traffic should be managed.

+When you enable a CDN for your Office 365 tenant, you begin by setting policies that govern the content sources (called **origins** in the context of CDNs), data classifications or file types you want to be distributed over the CDN.
+Users who access the specified content will be redirected to the closest location of the file in the CDN.
+Therefore, you should use the best practices outlined in [Managing Office 365 endpoints](managing-office-365-endpoints.md) to ensure that your network configuration permits client browsers to access the CDN directly rather than routing CDN traffic through central proxies to avoid introducing unnecessary latency.

 ## Is there a list of all the FQDNs that leverage CDNs?

-The list of FQDNs and how they leverage CDNs change over time, refer to our published [Office 365 endpoints page](https://go.microsoft.com/fwlink/p/?LinkID=293744) to get up to date on the latest FQDNs that leverage CDNs.
+The list of FQDNs and how they leverage CDNs change over time, refer to our published [Office 365 URLs and IP address ranges](https://go.microsoft.com/fwlink/p/?LinkID=293744) page to get up to date on the latest FQDNs that leverage CDNs.

 ## Is there a list of all the CDNs that Office 365 uses?

 The CDNs in use by Office 365 are always subject to change and in many cases there are multiple CDN partners configured in the event one is unavailable.
 The primary CDNs in use are: